harveybc/preprocessor/README.md

         ```

 8. **Generate Documentation (Optional)**:
-    - Run the following command to ensure the setup is correct:
+    - Run the following command to generate code documentation in HTML format in the docs directory:
         ```bash
         pdoc --html -o docs app
         ```